-- 1. If necessary, create a Segmentation Ruleset or open an existing one.
-See Segmentation Rulesets [96] for information. - 2.
-From the Rules drop-down menu, select the Custom iptables Rule.

-3. In the Type or select a label by name drop-down list, select the entity or entities that will receive the iptables rules by selecting or typing a label name.
+- 1. If necessary, create a Ruleset or open an existing one.
+See Rulesets [86] for information. - 2.
+In the Ruleset page, click the Add > Add Custom iptables Rule. - 3.
+A row appears for the new iptables rule. - 4.
+In the Receivers drop-down list, select the entity or entities that will receive the iptables rules by selecting or typing a label name.